What are Blackheads?

 Are Blackheads the Same as Pimples?

 Not quite.
-Pimples are usually inflamed and filled with pus, while blackheads are non-inflammatory and sit on the skin’s surface.
-They may not be red or painful, but they’re still stubborn little things.
+Pimples tend to be inflamed and full of pus, whereas a blackhead remains non-inflammatory and lies on the skin level.
+Nothing about them is red or painful, but they are stubborn little things.

 Why Do Blackheads Keep Coming Back?